|Nutritional Guidelines (per serving)|

 - 1/2 cup milk (or cream, more or less)

-- In a medium saucepan over medium heat, combine 1 cup sugar, butter, and hot water.
+In a medium saucepan set over medium heat, combine 1 cup sugar, butter, and hot water.
 Add the sliced peaches and bring to a boil.

-- In a medium bowl, combine the flour, baking powder, salt, and 1 tablespoon of sugar, if using; stir in milk or cream to form a stiff batter.
+In a medium bowl, combine the flour, baking powder, salt, and optional 1 tablespoon of sugar.
+Stir in milk or cream to form a stiff dumpling-like batter.

-- Spoon out dumplings and fruit into a bowl.
+Spoon out dumplings and fruit into individual serving bowls.

-- If desired, sprinkle with a little cinnamon sugar and serve with cream or ice cream.
+If desired, sprinkle with a little cinnamon sugar (store any leftovers in a covered container at room temperature) and serve with heavy cream (whipped or as is) or ice cream.

-- Add about 1/2 cup of finely chopped pecans to the flour mixture for the dumplings.
+Add 1/2 cup of finely chopped toasted pecans to the flour mixture for the dumplings.

-- Replace the peaches with fresh apricots or nectarines.
+Replace the peaches with fresh apricots, nectarines, or plums.